liguowang/CrossMap/docs/index.rst

 **03/24/2020: Release version 0.4.1**

-Fix the bug when there are consecutive TABs in the input MAF file.
+Deal with consecutive TABs in the input MAF file.

 **10/09/2019: Release version 0.3.8**